Is Escavalier Good in X & Y Playthrough?

 Tutor Moves

-Escavalier Guide
+Escavalier X & Y Guide

 Swarm strengthens bug moves to inflict 1.5× damage at 1/3 max HP or less.
 That's the one you want on Escavalier.
 Overcoat is the hidden ability.
 Niche, but it has its uses.
 Shell Armor works too if your team needs something different.